swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-3-share-your-ml-experiment-data-with-dvc/index.md

 The objective of this chapter is to distribute the experiment data with the team using [DVC](/get-started/the-tools-used-in-this-guide#dvc).
 DVC is a version control system for your data.
 Dataset files are generally too large to be stored in Git.
 DVC allows you to store the dataset in a remote storage and version it.

 For this guide, a Google Storage Bucket will be used to store the dataset.
-Although, DVC is compatible with many cloud storage providers as well
+Although, DVC is compatible with many other cloud storage providers as well

 In this chapter, you'll cover: